CuteKitty0000/Phishing-Site-Detector/README.md

 The key features of this project include:
 - [List key features or functionalities of your project.]

-## Getting Started

-To get started with the **Fake URL Detector**, follow these steps:

-1. [Insert step-by-step installation instructions here, if necessary.]
-2. [Provide usage examples or how to use the tool.]

 ## Contributing

 We welcome contributions from the open-source community to enhance and improve the **Fake URL Detector**.
 If you're interested in contributing, please follow these guidelines: